ABDULKARIM-BOUTA/Product-API/README.md

 Rest-API

-A Django REST Framework API with custom user authentication using JWT, product search using Algolia
+A Django REST Framework API with custom user authentication using JWT, and product search using Algolia

 Live Demo: